txoof/automate_rsync/README.md

 Add an `=` to the job name to disable it: `[=Home Dir -> Backup Server]`
 ```
 [Job Title Goes Here]
+## `direction`: optional -- not required (defaults to local-remote)
+## this option controls the direction of the sync local-remote
+## local-remote (default) rsyncs FROM the LOCAL computer to a REMOTE computer
+## remote-local rsyncs FROM remote computer to LOCAL computer
+direction: <direction of sync from: local-remote or from: remote-local>
+# direction: local-remote

 ## `user`: optional -- not required for local syncs that do not use ssh
 user = <remote username>
 # user = jbuck